m3redithw/Home-Value-Prediction/README.md

 In this project, we will use statistical analysis to analyze the key drivers of perperty value for single family properties, develop a ML regression model to predict property tax assessed value, and provide recommendations on making better homes' values prediction.
 ## :house:   Project Goals
-- Find the key drivers of property value for **single family properties** in 2017.
+▪️ Find the key drivers of property value for **single family properties** in 2017.

-- Construct an ML Regression model that predict **propery tax assessed values** ('assessed_value') of Single Family Properties using attributes of the properties.
+▪️ Construct an ML Regression model that predict **propery tax assessed values** ('assessed_value') of Single Family Properties using attributes of the properties.

-- Deliver a report that the data science team can read through and replicate, understand what steps were taken, why and what the outcome was.
+▪️ Deliver a report that the data science team can read through and replicate, understand what steps were taken, why and what the outcome was.

-- Make recommendations on what works or doesn't work in prediction these homes' values.
+▪️ Make recommendations on what works or doesn't work in prediction these homes' values.

 ## :memo:   Initial Questions
+▪️ What associated with `assessed_value` the most?

+▪️ Is having pool positively associated with `assessed value`?

+▪️ Is number of bedrooms and bathrooms associated with `assessed value`?

+▪️ Is `assessed_value` significantly different across 3 different counties?
 ## :open_file_folder:   Data Dictionary
 **Variable** |    **Value**    | **Meaning**
 ---|---|---